 What Is the Current Unmarried Partner Visa UK Success Rate Based on Official Data?

-As of mid-2025, the estimated unmarried partner visa UK success rate is approximately 76% to 81%.
+As of early 2026, the estimated unmarried partner visa UK success rate is approximately 73% to 80%.
 This figure comes from a combination of:

 - Official quarterly immigration statistics released by the UK Home Office